GrosserB/omnichannel-strategy-analysis/README.md

 #### Event-study Difference-in-Differences with K-Nearest Neighbors

-First, we use nearest neighbor matching to build a control group
+First, we use nearest neighbor matching to construct a control group.
+The purpose of the control group is to provide a counterfactual to the treatment group, i.e. to SHOW what would have happened to the treatment group had it not been exposed to the treatment.
+To obtain the control group, we match each

 1) Plotting online sales in the treated areas vs. those of a matched control group: